 During uncertain economic times, graduate students are faced with increased anxiety about the current job market and economy, as well as the challenges of graduating.

 All of us are prone to feel some anxiety in our lives.
 But when anxiety affects our day to day functioning and enjoyment of life, it becomes an illness.
 Many people with anxiety disorder do not recognize it.
 You may have an anxiety disorder if you worry too much on most days for at least six months.
 Your anxiety may make it hard for you to live life normally.
-You might find it difficult to get a job, go to classes or make friends.

 The Mental Health Clinic at Hall Health Center is pleased to announce the availability of free podcasts for you to download.